FindMySchool LogoFindMySchool

 Leadership continuity is a defining feature at present, with Mrs J Sharrock named as principal on the school website and in the most recent inspection documentation.

 The headline challenge is academic consistency across subjects.
-Results and progress indicators suggest the school is operating in the middle band for England on overall GCSE performance, while also working to address uneven curriculum delivery.
+Current GCSE results and progress indicators place the school below the national midpoint on overall GCSE performance, while it is also working to address uneven curriculum delivery.

 Daily life is deliberately structured.
 Pupils are organised into houses, with the morning start designed around house line ups and tutor time before the main lesson sequence begins.
 That routine can help boys who benefit from clarity, predictable expectations and an explicit sense of belonging.